ramiali-droid/3D-UMamba-Optz/README.md

 ```
 python data_prepare_DALES.py

+python DALES_sample_generation_vectorized.py

+```
-this .ply files are converted to .txt files
+#data_prepare_DALES.py -> Here, .ply files are converted to .txt files

-python DALES_sample_generation_vectorized.py  #this is much faster than the previous version [it used to take 7hrs, with this 1hr]
+#DALES_sample_generation_vectorized.py --. is much faster than the previous version [it used to take 7hrs, with this in 1hr]
 .txt files are subsampled and converted to .npy files.
 Which is used in the train._DALES.py
-```

 2. Model Training